criblio/appscope/website/src/pages/docs/config-file.md

   #    tags:
   #      service: eg

-  # Enable the Cribl/Logstream destination for Nginx processes.
-Both this entry
+  # Enable the Cribl.Cloud-managed Cribl Stream destination for Nginx
-  # and the `example` entry above would apply if both filters match so the
+  # processes.
+Both this entry and the `example` entry above would
+  # apply if both filters match – so the service tag here would
-  # service tag here would override the one above.
+  # override the one above.
   #
   #nginx:
   #  filter: